AtmoFX/bigint/fibonacci.md

 #### Simplifications of the matrix multiplication

 When multiplying two $k \times k$ matrices, each item of the result is obtained by doing $k$ products and $k-1$ additions to sum them together.
-Setting aside the complexity of the integer multiplication operation, this makes matrix multiplication a $\text{O}(k^3)$ operation[^2].
+Setting aside the complexity of the multiplication operation, this makes it a $\text{O}(k^3)$ operation[^2].
 Hopefully, the matrices used in this algorihtm are not any matrices: as they are used to generate a sequence following a pattern, they have a pattern of their own that is the direct consequence of how $\mathscr{F}^k_1$ is structured.

 [^2]: Better algorithms exist but require bigger values for $k$ than we typically expect here.